tylerlong/markdown-plus/README.md

 - bug: scroll by url hash, source code position is not accurate
 - Replace js-cookie with localforage
 - Remove dynamic import
+- Remove support for class diagram since it is not stable